 The relatively new GTX170 and Plug Tropic 150 were absolute stars working just under the surface of the choppy waters with ease.
 I scored three GT's on the plug alone, they are brilliant and easy to use lures and despite their plain appearance are absolute stars.

 Although the GT series have not yet been publicly released, Brooksy and I both have had access to the prototypes for some time.
-Both the popper and big Argo accounted for multiple fish, their release sometime later this year is highly anticipated
+Both the Kronos popper and big Argo 240 stickbait accounted for multiple fish, their release sometime later this year is highly anticipated.
+(UPDATE: NOW AVAILABLE at our online store)

 Casting land based, both the Nautilus FS and Espada S were obliterated in rough water however neither fish were landed, them's the breaks.
 The profile of both lures very good for this application and the sink aspect helpful in tough conditions.